Whether you’re in need of that big career switch or are looking for your first job, it is never too late to turn your passion into your profession.

 The tutors are experts in their field, often balancing teaching the course with working in their profession.
 For example, many of our counselling classes are taught by practicing therapists.
 A number of performing arts tutors are established actors, directors and artists.
 Their professional knowledge, understanding and experience have proven to be invaluable for students.

-Akin, who finished the Therapeutic Counselling Diploma at City Lit, said the same thing.
-He credited the tutors for helping him during a career change.
+Nico, who finished the Therapeutic Counselling Diploma at City Lit, said the same thing.
+He credited the tutors for giving him the knowledge to break into the industry.

 City Lit's modern facilities also help students make the most of their time with the college.
 The courses benefit from the best spaces we have to offer, like the John Lyons Theatre and Health and Wellbeing Centre.